episerver/Foundation-docs/Foundation.Cms/Page Types/Reset Password Page.md

 # Reset Password Page
-"Reset Password Page"

 The Reset Password page is for resetting one's password.
 The page consists of a main body element and a main content area.

 ## Property List
 The following property list includes properties that are unique to this content type.
-For a list of global properties, view our [*Common Page Properties*](./Common%20Page%20Properties.md) list.
+For a list of global properties, view our [*Common Page Properties*](../../Common%20Page%20Properties.md) list.

 Display Name *(Name in code)* | Type | Property Description
 --------------|------|---------------